SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/time-based-trigger/README.md

 hello-timer       True         True    True      nodejs14   1         41s
 ```

-At this point the Function is iddle.
-In the next step you will deploy a CronJob that will trigger it based on a desired schedule.
+At this point the Function is idle.
+Now you can deploy the Cron Job that triggers it, based on a desired schedule.

-### Create a Cronjob
+### Create Cron Job

 #### Collect the trigger configuration:

-Export the Function name and namespace as environment variables.
+Export the Function name and Namespace as environment variables.

 ```shell
 export TRIGGER_FN_NAME={FUNCTION NAME}